OHI-Science/ohi-science.github.io/_posts/2018-11-06-fellowship-demystifying-pressures-ohicore.md

 ## Part 3: Epilouge

 I’d like to take the opportunity here to express my enthusiasm for the OHI Global Fellowship, and my gratitude for having had this opportunity.
-The Fellowship was not only a chance to hone programming skills and learn new data science tools, but the way it was structured, us Fellows had the opportunity to think deeply about the underlying theory, good enough vs best practices, and dimensions of communication required for the analysis to be embraced by policymakers and planners and be practicably applied.
+The Fellowship was not only a chance to hone programming skills and learn new data science tools, but the way it was structured, us Fellows had the opportunity to think deeply about the underlying theory, good enough vs. best practices, and dimensions of communication required for the analysis to be embraced by policymakers and planners and be practicably applied.
 These were all things the open, engaging, and innovative atmosphere at NCEAS helped foster, and our wonderful mentors adeptly facilitated -- Thank you!